 Jeff Altman, the Workplace Wonderkid and Host of the No BS Job Search Advice Radio Reveals Why He’s The Most In-Demand Coach for Individuals and Organizations Looking To Hire Top Talent.

 If you want to hire top talent consistently, you need to be aware of the massive technological and economic shifts.
 Shifts that have dramatically impacted the job landscape over the past several years.

 Not many things look the same as they did a few decades ago, and there is intense competition among organizations to draw in top talent, especially among the Millennial crowd.

 Jeff Altman shows you how to stay competitive by shifting your focus in hiring top talent to employee engagement to draw in skilled workers and increase retention.

 Ken Newhouse (00:00:02):

-Today is episode number 339 and they get clients now podcast and my guest today is the big game Hunter, Jeff Altman.
-Jeff is considered one of the leading coaches for employers who hire top talented people earning high five, six and seven figures as well as on the flip side, one of the leading coaches for high five, six and seven figure job candidates looking to land that dream job.
+Today is episode number #339 and they get clients now podcast and my guest today is the big game Hunter, Jeff Altman.
+Jeff is considered one of the leading coaches for employers who hire top talent.
+People earning high five, six and seven figures.
+Altman is also one of the leading coaches for high five, six and seven figure job candidates looking to land that dream job.

 Ken Newhouse (00:00:52):

-Here’s what Gary Vaynerchuk and Eric Braun and Eric is the chief operating officer by the way of we grow and that’s a company that’s owned by we work, but here’s what they both have to say about the importance of hiring the right type of employee for your business.
+Gary Vaynerchuk was recently interviewed by Eric Braun.
+Eric is the chief operating officer of WeGrow.
+That’s a company that’s owned by we work, but here’s what they both have to say about the importance of hiring the right type of employee for your business.
 The critical importance of the hiring process and getting the right person to support you so your business can grow and remain profitable.

 Gary Vaynerchuk (00:01:50):